World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 Dream: a huge black wall appears offshore from San Francisco.

-Look closely.
-Not utterly featureless.
+Look closer.
+It's not utterly featureless.
 A faint line of lasers beaming upwards.
 Do they create it?
 What IS "it"?
 Faint arches of water from fireboats up to the curtain's knees... those arcs must be huge.
 Boats like little wood chips, round the base.
 It all feels as scary as those pictures of H-bombs set off in Pacific lagoons, with surplus battleships being sunk like toys in a tub.
 Only this is no photo, and no momentary explosion--the gigantic artifact hangs in midair.
 How can humans create something so big?
-Nothing bad seems to be happening but I'm still uneasy.
-I don't want humans playing with such powers.
+It's causing no trouble, but I'm still uneasy.
+I don't like humans playing with such powers.

 1998/10/24 Saturday